matthieugomez/LeastSquaresOptim.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/matthieugomez/LeastSquaresOptim.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/matthieugomez/LeastSquaresOptim.jl?branch=master)
 ## Motivation

-This package solves non linear least squares optimization problems.
-It handles problems with dense Jacobian (type `StridedVecOrMat`), sparse Jacobian (of type `SparseMatrixCSC`), or problems where the Jacobian is just represented by a operators (`A_mul_B` and `Ac_mul_B`).
-Almost all operations are done in place, making the package particularly adapted to high dimensional problems.
+This package solves non linear least squares optimization problems. , making it particularly adapted to high dimensional problems.

+The package has a particular emphasis on high dimensional problems:
+- All operations are done in place
+- The Jacobian can be a dense matrix, a sparse matrix (i.e. of type `SparseMatrixCSC`), or any object that implements multiplication operators (`A_mul_B` and `Ac_mul_B`).

 ## Syntax
-The arguments for `NonLinearLeastSquares` are
+First construct a `LeastSquaresProblem` object with:
  - `x` is an initial set of parameters
  - `fcur` is a pre-allocation for `f(x)`
  - `f!` a callable object such that `f!(x, out)` updates `out` to `f(x)`